 I joined Aitken Alexander Associates in 2018 after five years at Rogers, Coleridge & White.
 Before that, I worked at The Wylie Agency.
 In 2018, I was selected as a Bookseller Rising Star.
-I am looking for literary fiction and a wide range of non-fiction.
+I am a member of the Booker Prize Foundation Advisory Committee.

-In fiction, my preference is for character-driven novels and short stories with a strong sense of place and atmosphere, and work which demonstrates an energetic and often critical engagement with the world we live in now.
-I am drawn especially to the formally ambitious, the radical, the darkly comic and the suspenseful.
-Good examples of my taste include Half of a Yellow Sun by Chimamanda Adichie, Giovanni’s Room by James Baldwin, Break It Down by Lydia Davis, Veronica by Mary Gaitskill, Silver Sparrow by Tayari Jones, The Mars Room by Rachel Kushner, A Heart So White by Javier Marías, In the Cut by Susanna Moore and Beloved by Toni Morrison.
-Recent fiction highlights on my own list include Elaine Castillo’s America Is Not the Heart, Megan Hunter’s The End We Start From, Chris Power’s Mothers and Sharlene Teo’s Ponti.
-I represent Lillian Li, Susanna Moore and Kristen Roupenian in the UK on behalf of their US agents.
+In fiction, my preference is for character-driven novels and short stories with a strong sense of place and atmosphere, and work that demonstrates an energetic and often critical engagement with the world we live in now.
+I am drawn especially to the formally ambitious, the radical, the irreverent and the unsentimental—and to a sentence “as clean as a bone”, to borrow one from Baldwin.
+Good examples of my taste include Half of a Yellow Sun by Chimamanda Ngozi Adichie, Giovanni’s Room by James Baldwin, Break It Down by Lydia Davis, Veronica by Mary Gaitskill, Silver Sparrow by Tayari Jones, Lucy by Jamaica Kincaid, The Mars Room by Rachel Kushner, The Topeka School by Ben Lerner, A Heart So White by Javier Marías, In the Cut by Susanna Moore, Beloved by Toni Morrison and Drinking Coffee Elsewhere by ZZ Packer.
+My list includes literary fiction writers such as Elaine Castillo, Paul Mendez, Chris Power, Luiza Sauma, Olivia Sudjic and Sharlene Teo.
+I represent Elizabeth Hinton, Susanna Moore and Kristen Roupenian in the UK on behalf of their US agents.